-Author: Eak Prasad Duwadi (Kathmandu University)
+Authors: Eak Prasad Duwadi (Kathmandu University, Nepal)

-Speaker: Eak Prasad Duwadi
+Speakers: Eak Prasad Duwadi

-Topic: Post-Structuralism and Language
+Strand: Post-Structuralism and Language

 Post COVID-19 Asian society is going to be different I many ways.
 It is seen that unlike Europe and America, Asia has seen less deaths due to the pandemic.
 There has been the unequal impact of COVID-19 on displaced and vulnerable populations in camps and camp-like settings and mobile populations who may now be stranded owing to COVID-19 related mobility